Julie Italy 124 Comments

 For those who are very ambitious, there are trails that go even higher into the mountains for some of the best views of the area.
 The Cinque Terre information points in each town have maps of these trails.

-There are different options for buying the Cinque Terre Park Card.
-For €7.50 per person you can hike the trails and take the buses connecting the 5 towns, and for €18.20 per person or €48 euros for a family of four, you can hike, take the bus, and take the trains from Levanto to La Spezia.
+• The Cinque Terre Treno MS Card starts at €19.50 per person or €49 euros for a family of four and increase substantially for peak season.
+With the Cinque Terre Treno Card, you can hike, take the bus, and take the trains from Levanto to La Spezia.
 There are also multi-day passes available.
 For more information click here.

 Water bottles can be refilled at the public water fountains in each town.
 As long as the fountain does not say “non-potable” the water is safe to drink.
 We drank gallons of water out of the public fountains all throughout Italy.